Texas-Government-Employee-Salaries/Predicting-Salaries/readme.md

 3. Tweedie Regressor GLM
 4. Polynomial Regression (2nd degree)

-OUr results indicated that the Polynomial Regression model provided the highest R-squared of % and the lowest RMSE of USD.
-This beat the baseline RMSE of 620877 and R-squared of 0.
+Our results indicated that the Polynomial Regression model provided the highest R-squared of 31% and the lowest RMSE of $21,301.19 USD.
+This beat the baseline RMSE of $62,0877 and R-squared of 0.
+Our model outperforms the baseline by 19.5%.

 The tenure and race variables were found to be the best drivers of annual salary.